 Using Intersection Observer API to trigger image loads

 Intersection Observer API is a relatively new API in browsers.
-It makes it really simple to detect when an element enters the viewport and take an action when it does.
-In the previous method, we had to bind events, keep performance in mind and implement a way to calculate if the element was in the viewport or not.
-The Intersection Observer API makes this really simple, helps avoid the math and delivers great performance.
+It makes it really simple to detect when an element enters the viewport, and take an action when it does.
+In the previous method, we had to bind events, keep performance in mind, and implement a way to calculate if the element was in the viewport or not.
+The Intersection Observer API makes this really simple, helps avoid the math, and delivers great performance.

-Below is an example of using the Intersection Observer API to lazy load images.
 We attach the observer on all the images to be lazy loaded.
 Once the API detects that the element has entered the viewport, using the

 isIntersecting property, we pick the URL from the